diegoyl/diegoyl/README.md

 <br></br>
 ### I Have Experience With:

-Python, JavaScript, HTML, CSS, React, Bootstrap, Typescript, Flask, MongoDB, Angular, web animations, and more!
+Python, HTML, CSS, React, Typescript, Tailwind, MongoDB, PostgreSQL, web animations, and more!
 <br></br>